celador/ForceCode/README.md

 ## Documentation

 Documentation can be found at [https://johnaaronnelson.gitbooks.io/forcecode/content/](https://johnaaronnelson.gitbooks.io/forcecode/content/)

-Documentation lives in the Documentation branch
+Documentation modifications are done in the Documentation branch

 ## Issues